gmllasacas/podcast_parser/README.md

 php artisan parse:podcast "url"
 ```

-The command displays informatives messages to understand the execution.
+The command displays informative messages to understand the execution.

 # Test